Usersnap and Trac can be easily connected. Usersnap can connect to on-premise Trac.

 If you are using HtDigest-based auth together with trac (skip this if you are using Apache Auth or Trac Basic Auth), you need to switch to Basic Auth, because XML-RPC does not work very well together with HtDigest-Auth.

-Go to your Usersnap Track project’s 3rd Party Integration tab and select Trac from the grid.
+Go to your Usersnap QA project’s 3rd Party Integration tab and select Trac from the grid.

 Please enter the username, password and host URL of your Trac account.

-Click 'Connect now!' and set the properties of the tickets you will create with Usersnap Track, including component, issue type, priority, version, severity, and milestone.
+Click 'Connect now!' and set the properties of the tickets you will create with Usersnap, including component, issue type, priority, version, severity, and milestone.
 You can also set CC recipients and the owner.

 If you leave any of the fields empty, Trac will fill in your instance's default value.

-It's always a good idea to create a special Component or Issue Type for Usersnap Track reports.
+It's always a good idea to create a special Component or Issue Type for Usersnap screens.
 This will make it easy to create ticket reports containing only Usersnap reports within Trac.

 Click 'Save' and start sending Usersnap screens directly to Trac.